mongodb-industry-solutions/content-lab-backend-search/README.md

 ![High Level Architecture](./architecture/high-level-architecture.png)

-### **Key Features**

-+ Scraped data from news and Reddit is ingested and stored in MongoDB collections (`news, reddit_posts`).

-+ A scheduled embedding process converts this content into semantic vectors using Cohere via AWS Bedrock.

-+ MongoDB Atlas Vector Search enables fast, semantic similarity search on these vectors.

-+ Topic suggestions are generated and stored in the collection, which is called `sugestions` in our code base.

-+ The MongoDB Aggregation Framework is used during semantic search and result aggregation for efficient and flexible data retrieval.

-+ need to add a diagram about content suggestion using collection and atlas vector search.

-## Suggestion Engine Workflow
+### **Suggestion Engine Workflow**

 The **Suggestion Engine** serves as a smart topic suggestion tool that analyzes user queries, gathers relevant data from news and social media, and presents actionable insights.
 Here’s a complete overview of the workflow from query to response:

 ### Overview

-1. **User Query Submission:**
-   Users enter a query or topic of interest in the frontend interface (such as the drafts page).

-2. **Query Processing:**
-   The Suggestion Engine receives the query and parses it to understand the context and intent.

-3. **Data Aggregation:**
+1. **Data Ingestion:**
-   The engine uses the relevant data from multiple sources, including:
-   - News articles
-   - Social media posts
-   - Previously scraped content stored in MongoDB
+   - Scraped data from news and Reddit is ingested and stored in MongoDB collections (`news`, `reddit_posts`).

-4. **Semantic Search & Analysis:**
-   Using MongoDB Atlas Vector Search, the engine performs semantic search to find content that matches the meaning of the query, not just keywords.
+2. **Embedding Generation:**
+   - A scheduled embedding process converts this content into semantic vectors using Cohere via AWS Bedrock.

+3. **Vector Indexing & Semantic Search:**
+   - MongoDB Atlas Vector Search enables fast, semantic similarity search on these vectors.
+   - The MongoDB Aggregation Framework is used during semantic search and result aggregation for efficient and flexible data retrieval.

-5. **Tavily Search Agent Integration:**
+4. **Tavily Search Agent Integration:**
-   The workflow leverages the [Tavily Search Agent](https://www.tavily.com/) (visible on the drafts page in the frontend) to enhance search capabilities and provide more accurate, context-aware suggestions.
+   - The workflow leverages the [Tavily Search Agent](https://www.tavily.com/) `(visible on the drafts page in the frontend)` to improve the search capabilities and provide more accurate, context-aware suggestions.

+5. **Topic Suggestion Generation:**
+   - Topic suggestions are generated based on the most relevant, semantically matched content.
+   - These suggestions are stored in the collection, which is called `suggestions` (Topic Suggestion) in our codebase.

 6. **Insight Generation:**
-   The engine analyzes the aggregated data, identifies trends, and generates actionable topic suggestions.
+   - The engine analyses the aggregated data, identifies trends, and generates actionable topic suggestions using LLMs (`e.g., Claude 3 Haiku via AWS Bedrock`).

 7. **Response Presentation:**
-   Actionable insights and suggested topics are displayed to the user in the frontend, enabling informed decision-making for content creation.
+   - Actionable insights and suggested topics are displayed to the user in the frontend, enabling informed decision-making for content creation.

 **In summary:**
 The Suggestion Engine combines user input, real-time data aggregation, semantic search, and advanced agents like Tavily to deliver relevant, actionable topic suggestions directly in the user interface.

-## Where Does MongoDB Shine?
+## **Where Does MongoDB Shine?**

 1. **Document Model:** MongoDB's flexible document model (using BSON/JSON) is perfect for storing scraped data, which often varies in structure and fields.
 Each scraped item can be stored as a document, allowing easy updates and schema evolution.
 The flexible schema reduces development time by up to 30% by allowing you to change data structures on the fly, which is crucial when dealing with varying scraped content formats.